 - It can further be classified into two categories – Personal and Social Self

-- Personal Self is primarily concerned with oneself and emphasis is laid on aspects like personal freedom, personal responsibility, etc
+- The personal Self is primarily concerned with oneself and emphasis is laid on aspects like personal freedom, personal responsibility, etc

-- The social self emerges in relation with others and focus is laid on aspects like cooperation, unity, affiliation, etc
+- The social self emerges in relation to others and the focus is laid on aspects like cooperation, unity, affiliation, etc

 Cognitive and Behavioral Aspects of Self